silentkartographer/LArDRIP/README.md

 1. Data Preparation
 Place the simulation .npz files for muon-like tracks in the /data directory.
 A link to download these files is provided in a text file located in /data.
 Instructions on generating these simulation files will be added here in the future.

+2. Your environment needs to have the packages in requirements.txt

-2. Instructions to install MinkowksiEngine is coming soon ...
+3. Instructions to install MinkowksiEngine is coming soon ...

-3. Running the Model
+4. Running the Model

 To run the model, use the following command: